leftwinger10/EnglishTopicModel/README.md

 ### Creating recommendations
 Model takes words as input.
 Each word of an input data must be fed.
 The code can be found in [movie_rec.py](https://github.com/arnav-deep/RecommendationLDA/blob/master/movie_rec.py).
 This outputs a CSV with movie title and its top 50 recommendations in order.<br>
-Note: Takes around 30 minutes to run.
-Dataset must be downloaded before running this script, although running it is not necessary as the output [movie_recommendation.csv](https://github.com/arnav-deep/RecommendationLDA/blob/master/movie_recommendation.csv) is already uploaded.
+Note: This will takes around 27 hours for 1000 movies, since our movie dataset contains over 35,000 movies.
+Dataset must be downloaded before running this script, although running.
+The output for 100 movies are [here](https://github.com/arnav-deep/RecommendationLDA/blob/master/movie_recommendation_100.csv) is already uploaded.

 ### Runnning recommendations
-The python script, [get_rec.py](https://github.com/arnav-deep/RecommendationLDA/blob/master/get_rec.py) has been written to get recommendations from this csv.
+The python script, [get_rec.py](https://github.com/arnav-deep/RecommendationLDA/blob/master/get_rec.py) has been written to get recommendations.
 It can be run and tested by giving movie tiltes present in the dataset as input.<br>
 Note: You can get the movies present in the dataset from [movie_titles.txt](https://github.com/arnav-deep/RecommendationLDA/blob/master/movie_titles.txt) or you can run simply run [get_rec.py](https://github.com/arnav-deep/RecommendationLDA/blob/master/get_rec.py) and the terminal will help you get the movie titles.
 ```python
 python get_rec.py